dr-hofstadter/dr-hofstadter/README.md

 <p style = "line-height: 80%">
 An enthusiastic individual who loves exploring new technologies and who has the ability to come up with better solutions.  <br/>
-  ✨ A Software Engineer and an aspiring Data Enthusiast.
-  &nbsp &nbsp  &nbsp I have contributed to numerous open-source projects and now mentoring various projects and teams.<br/>
-  🌱 I have 1 year of experience in software Development as of may 2023 and am working with one of the big MNC ✔️ I believe in sharing, learning and growing together.
+  ✨ A Software Engineer and an aspiring Data Enthusiast 🌱 I have 1 year of experience in software Development as of may 2023 and am working with one of the big MNC ✔️ I believe in sharing, learning and growing together.
 Extremely motivated to develop my skills constantly and grow professionally.
 Also, I possess
     great communication and leadership skills.